ayubhub/InG_agents/docs/11-daily-report-format.md

 ## Executive Summary

-Exact format and structure of daily email reports sent at 9:15 AM.
+Exact format and structure of daily email reports sent at 9:15 AM. **Report covers the previous day (00:00-23:59)**.
 Includes metrics, Agent Self-Review section, and recommendations.

 ---